How to Test for Varroa Mites

 Monitoring:

 Shake 1-2 frames of bees into a large rectangular tub (make sure the queen is not on either frame).
 Scoop half a cup of bees and pour them into the mite shaker.
-Close the lid tightly and add 1-2 tablespoons of icing sugar through the wire mesh lid.
+Close the lid tightly and add 1-2 teaspoons of icing sugar through the wire mesh lid.
 Swirl the jar gently to coat the bees with icing sugar and leave the jar under the sun for 3 minutes.
 Turn the jar upside down and shake the icing sugar (and mites) through the wire mesh onto the light-colored platter.
-Repeat this process by adding an additional 1-2 tablespoons of icing sugar into the mite shaker.
+Repeat this process by adding an additional 1-2 teaspoons of icing sugar into the mite shaker.
 Empty the second batch of sugar onto the platter and use the spray bottle to spray water onto the platter to dissolve the sugar.
 Take note of how many mites are present.
 Open the mite shaker and release your sugar-coated bees back into the hive - they’ll get a nice treat while they clean themselves.

 Calculating:

 There are ~300 bees in half a cup.
 Divide the number of mites you counted by 300 and multiply the outcome by 100 to determine what percentage of Varroa mites are present in your colonies.
-If it’s greater than or equal to 3%, it would be to your economic advantage to treat your colonies before their population grows!
+If it’s greater than or equal to 1%, it would be to your economic advantage to treat your colonies before their population grows!